Digital Marketing is one of the most powerful ways to help you become successful in the competitive construction industry.

 Influencers help you leverage their popularity to get your product or service in front of another audience.

 Affiliate marketing is similar to joint ventures in that another business promotes your product or service in exchange for a commission based on the sales facilitated.

-The difference is that a joint venture is usually a one-off event, and it usually involves a small number of partners.
+The difference is that a joint venture is usually a one-off event and usually involves a small number of partners.

-An affiliate program, on the other hand, is ongoing, and you can have as many partners as you want to promote what you offer.
+On the other hand, an affiliate program is ongoing, and you can have as many partners as you want to promote what you offer.